Laravel Route Model Binding Best Practices for Cleaner Code

 }

 Without the type hint, Laravel has no idea you want model binding.
-You'll get the raw string value instead.
+You'll get the raw string value instead, and you won't get an error.
+You'll just get confusing behavior downstream.

 Mismatched Relationship Names for Scoping